Map-A-Droid/MAD-ATV/README_installation.md

 <br>You will need to use scrcpy or something similar (teamviewer or whatever?) in order to interact with pokemon go.
 This ROM comes with adb over tcp enabled. `adb connect <ip>` to connect to it.
 To use scrcpy in portrait mode, be sure you use the adb.exe which is in the scrcpy dir, and then start scrcpy from cmd via `scrcpy.exe -b2M -m1024` (many people have sent many suggestions for settings for this command, feel free to set bitrate and res to whatever makes you happy :) )
 <br>
 <br> If you have problems getting in to your recovery after the apps install and the box reboots itself, see [FAQ 1](https://github.com/Map-A-Droid/MAD-ATV/blob/master/FAQ.md#question-1--after-i-flash-the-rom-and-it-installs-the-apps-and-then-reboots-itself-it-does-not-boot-to-the-recovery-can-you-help)
+<br> After you install the rom you are already outdated.
+Run the upgrade rom madmin job to get up to date.
+See the FAQ for more information.